 I still prefer that good old-fashioned face-to-face approach, but email is the best way to reach me due to my fairly erratic schedule.
 Shoot me one and let’s grab a coffee or drink?

-But, I’m still happy to chat about non-freelance/contract-related opportunities like speaking, teaching, and writing engagements.
+As always, I’m happy to chat about non-consulting-related opportunities like speaking, teaching, and writing engagements.